 When you follow these guidelines while writing your memoir, you will captivate your audience and leave them begging for more.

-But more importantly, you will share your own authentic story with the world.
+But more important, you will share your own authentic story with the world.